The Egyptian Labyrinth

 So where is it?

-In 2008 an expedition scanned areas around the base of the Hawara pyramid and detected walls several meters thick that went down as far as the range of their equipment.
-They scanned 2 areas around the south of the pyramid, with one area being 100m by 50m and another area to the left of that 80m by 100m.
+In 2008, an expedition scanned areas around the base of the Hawara pyramid and detected walls several meters thick that went down as far as the range of their equipment.
+They scanned 2 areas around the south of the pyramid, with one area being 100m by 50m and another area to the left of that, 80m by 100m.

-In both areas they found thick stone walls and hundreds of rooms, as well as an underground canal system and the presence of water.
+In both areas, they found thick stone walls and hundreds of rooms, as well as an underground canal system and the presence of water.
 The Mataha Expedition had been a success and had proved the existence of a legendary ancient Egyptian labyrinth.

 So there’s a huge Labyrinth under the pyramids?
 Could that be true?